Click the link below to observe the August 1, 2020 mass,

-Please join us on Sunday~July 19 @ 2pm in the church for a Holy Hour.
-Confessions will be heard~Adoration~Rosary~Prayers for our Country
+Please join us on Sunday~August 16 @ 2pm in the church for a Holy Hour.
+Confessions will be heard~Adoration~Divine Mercy Chaplet~Prayers for Our Parish & Parishioners

 CONFESSIONS Saturdays @ Noon